earthlab/tutorials/documentation/Getting_Started_with_JANUS.md

-# Getting Started with Janus
+# Getting started with Janus

 ## Background